This is a post for friends and family to help them understand Celiac disease and how they can help you.

 There is no medicine for Celiac and once diagnosed, the loved one will always have it.
 It cannot be outgrown.
 Celiac is not caused by Roundup and has been around since 2000 BC.

 When someone with Celiac consumes gluten, the villi will be damaged and it can take up to 2 years for the villi to recover.
-If left untreated, it can cause weight loss, malnutrition, failure to thrive in children, other autoimmune disease, and even a specific intestinal lymphoma that is often fatal.
+If left untreated, it can cause weight loss, malnutrition, failure to thrive in children, and even a specific intestinal lymphoma that is often fatal.

 One sixty-fourth of a slice of bread is enough to set off the autoimmune reaction in a Celiac sufferer.
 So even the smallest amount of gluten is dangerous.
 It is a protein so it cannot be burned off of grills or pans.